-- 1. Open the Sort Sequences window: - On the ribbon, from the Sequence group on the Home tab, click Sort Sequences. - In classic view, click View > Spreadsheet Sequences. - 2.
+- 1. Open the Sort Sequences window: - On the ribbon, from the Spreadsheet Display group on the Home tab, click Sequences. - In classic view, click View > Spreadsheet Sequences. - On the spreadsheet, right-click the sequence tab, and then click Edit Layout on the shortcut menu. - 2.
 Click the Spreadsheet Sequences tab.